sowmitra-das-sumit/sowmitra-das-sumit.github.io/research.md

 ## Research

 My research interests (right now) are broadly in all aspects of Quantum Information Theory and Quantum Computation.
 Currently, I am interested in techniques that can bridge the gap between the Noisy Intermediate-Scale Quantum (NISQ) era and the Fault Tolerance era of Quantum Computing.
-This includes Quantum Error Correction (QEC), Quantum Error Mitigation (QEM) and ways to combine aspects of both.
-I am also interested in Hybrid Quantum-Classical Computation, particularly, developing techniques to make use of small scale quantum computers as helpers to classical computers, and explore what computational advantages we can gain in this regime.
-I am also interested in developing high-level programming primitives that can aide and accelerate the development of next-generation Quantum Algorithms.
+This includes _Quantum Error Correction_ (QEC), _Quantum Error Mitigation_ (QEM) and ways to combine aspects of both.
+I am also interested in _Hybrid Quantum-Classical Computation_, particularly, developing techniques to make use of small scale quantum computers as helpers to classical computers, and explore what computational advantages we can gain in this regime.
+I am also interested in developing _High-Level Quantum Programming_ primitives that can aide and accelerate the development of next-generation Quantum Algorithms.

 Apart from these practical interests, I also have some highly theoretical ones.
 Particularly...
-I am interested in exploring the foundations of Thermodynamics.
-I have also dabbled in Machine Learning, Deep Learning and Neural Networks in the past (with publications in CVPR and IEEE Transactions).
+I am interested in exploring the foundations of (phenomenological) Thermodynamics.
+I have also dabbled in _Machine Learning_, Deep Learning and Neural Networks in the past (with publications in CVPR and IEEE Transactions).

-I am currently running an ad-hoc research group at BRACU, titled **Qu**antum **I**nformation **R**esearch **C**ollaboration (**QuIRC**, pronounced _koo-ark_).
-Some areas that our work covers - Quantum Error Correction, Learning-based Quantum Error Mitigation, Shadow Tomography, Quantum Neural Networks, Quantum Channel Discrimination, Quantum Superchannels, Entanglement Purification, Quantum Repeaters.
+I am currently running an ad-hoc research group at BRACU, titled **Qu**antum **I**nformation **R**esearch **C**ollaboration, **QuIRC** (pronounced _koo-ark_).
+Some areas that our current work covers - Quantum Error Correction, Learning-based Quantum Error Mitigation, Shadow Tomography, Quantum Neural Networks, Quantum Channel Discrimination, Quantum Superchannels, Entanglement Purification, Quantum Repeaters.

 If you are interested in collaborating with me, give me an email!

 <br>